Survey results: “What Campsite Cooking Equipment do you find indispensable?”

 I’ve only ever “baked” in a dutch oven (included under pots and pans here as it’s more of a pot, really), but now that I’ve been alerted to the concept of legitimate campsite baking, I’m planning to buy one of these.

 If you love to create fresh baked goods and miss them when on the road, you’ll want to take a look at these innovative, fun and useful campsite ovens.
+They are very necessary campsite cooking equipment.

 I’d never heard of the Omnia Stove Top Oven and we were excited to see that it has many reviews and is rated over 4 stars.